africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/Life can only be understood backwards, but it must be lived forwards - Søren Kierkegaard.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-02-quotes/life-can-only-be-understood-backwards-but-it-must-be-lived-forwards-soren-kierkegaard/","title":"Life can only be understood backwards, but it must be lived forwards - Søren Kierkegaard","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/Life can only be understood backwards, but it must be lived forwards - Søren Kierkegaard/","title":"Life can only be understood backwards, but it must be lived forwards - Søren Kierkegaard","noteIcon":""}
 ---